jakkn/nwn-devbase/README.md

 ## But seriously, what's the point?
 Can't people just version control their sources without this?
 Of course they can.
 However, it is not a straight forward process.
-The Aurora Toolset stores all module content in file archives with the *.mod* extension. git does not handle *.mod* archives, so for git to be of any use the archive must first be unpacked.
-The process of unpacking and repacking module content may be cumbersome to some, which is why I have created this repository.
+The Aurora Toolset stores all module content in file archives with the *.mod* extension. git does not handle *.mod* archives, so for git to be of any use the archive must first be extracted.
+The process of extracting and packing module content may be cumbersome to some, which is why I have created this repository.
 It is an attempt at sharing the work I have done so that anyone who may want to do the same can do so with minimal effort.
 The basis for this work is what I have already done on an existing server; [Bastion of Peace](http://bastionofpeace.freeforums.net/).

 ## Intended audience